Lions put OG Dahl on IR, sign OG Wiggins off practice squad

 Detroit put guard Joe Dahl on injured reserve due to a groin injury Saturday, a day before playing the Packers on the road.

 The Lions signed guard Kenny Wiggins off the practice squad.
-Detroit also elevated defensive back Dee Virgin and defensive tackle Kevin Strong from the practice squad.
+Detroit also elevated defensive back Dee Virgin and defensive tackle Kevin Strong from the practice squad to add depth at banged-up position groups.

 Oday Aboushi will likely replace Dahl in the lineup.
 Aboushi started 10 games as a rookie with the New York Jets in 2014 and has 34 career starts.

-The Lions have ruled out wide receiver Kenny Golladay and cornerback Desmond Trufant against Green Bay.
+The Lions have ruled out wide receiver Kenny Golladay, cornerback Desmond Trufant and defensive tackle Nick Williams against Green Bay.
 Golladay was inactive in Week 1 and Trufant left the season-opening loss to Chicago with hamstring injuries.
+Williams, who was listed as questionable on the injury report with a shoulder injury, was downgraded to out on Saturday.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL